Featured

 — Howard Waldrop.
 The Ugly Chickens.
 [Old Earth Books, 2009].

 — Ron Weighell.
 The Mark of Andreas Germer.
 Quire 13.
 The Last Press, 2022.
 Edition of 100.
-Original short yarn from the estate of Ron Weighell (1950-2020), moving nimbly from a tricky quote in Milton to the tale of a book with a dreadful effect upon its reader.
+Original short yarn from the estate of Ron Weighell (1950-2020), moving nimbly from a thoughtful citation of Milton to the tale of a book with a dreadful effect upon its reader.

 — Arthur Machen.
 The Three Impostors or the Transmutations [1895], in The House of Souls.
 Tartarus Press, [2021].